imagej/napari-imagej/doc/examples/trackmate.rst

 TrackMate plugin Setup
 ----------------------

-By default, napari-imagej does not inlcude Fiji *or* TrackMate.
+By default, napari-imagej does not include Fiji *or* TrackMate.
 To use the TrackMate plugin, we must first configure napari-imagej to enable TrackMate access.

-We can configure napari-imagej to use a Fiji installation by opening the settings dialog and changing the ``imagej distribution_or_endpoint`` (described `here <../Configuration.html#imagej-directory-or-endpoint>`_).
+We can configure napari-imagej to use a Fiji installation by opening the settings dialog and changing the ``ImageJ directory or endpoint`` (described `here <../Configuration.html#imagej-directory-or-endpoint>`_).
 This example was created using an endpoint of ``sc.fiji:fiji:2.13.1``.

 .. figure:: https://media.imagej.net/napari-imagej/settings_fiji.png